 Do you want to make your menu appeal to more people, especially vegetarians and vegans?
 Or perhaps, people who really love chicken but can’t have too much of it?

-Here’s our list of vegetarian-friendly chicken substitutes.
-While these ingredients may not taste exactly like the real thing, they certainly can be used to flavour your dishes in place of mankind’s favourite meat – and still taste amazing!
+Here’s our list of vegetarian and vegan-friendly chicken substitutes.
+While these chicken meat alternatives may not taste exactly like real chicken, these ingredients certainly can be used to flavour your dishes in place of mankind’s favourite meat – and still taste amazing!

-Perhaps the most well-known replacement for chicken in the world, tofu can be used in place of almost any type of meat, and is a fantastic vegetarian alternative in most meals and is also used widely across restaurants.
+Tofu is one of the most well-known meat alternatives in the world and can be used to substitute almost any type of meat.
+Tofu is a fantastic vegetarian and vegan alternative in most meals and is also used widely across restaurants.

-As tofu is such a versatile ingredient, chefs that operate a vegetarian or vegan concept restaurant often recommend trying tofu nuggets, kung pao tofu or even barbequed tofu.
+As tofu is such a versatile ingredient, chefs that operate a vegetarian or vegan concept restaurant often recommend trying tofu nuggets, kung pao tofu, or even barbequed tofu.
 These dishes are so good, they’re even well-liked by meat lovers.

 Beans and Sprouts

-Beans and sprouts are two ingredients that are rich in protein, taste good and fill up empty tummies quickly (because of their high protein content).
+Beans and sprouts are two ingredients that are rich in protein, taste good, and fill up empty tummies quickly (because of their high protein content).
 The best uses of beans and sprouts are in soups and stews.

-Because of their excellent texture, beans and sprouts are a suitable replacement for diced chicken.
-Chefs who specialise in vegetable-heavy cooking often add beans into stews and soups, where chunks of chicken may have been used traditionally.
+Because of their excellent texture, beans and sprouts are a suitable alternative for diced chicken.
+Chefs who specialise in vegetarian or vegan cooking often add beans into stews and soups, where chunks of chicken may have been used traditionally.

 Nuts are full of protein and add a satisfying, crunchy texture to salads and other dishes.
-Many chefs use them as a chicken substitute when whipping up vegetarian meals.
+Many chefs use them as a chicken substitute when cooking vegetarian dishes.

 One of the most common uses of nuts (as a chicken substitute) is in salads, where the flavour and texture of cashews is a surprisingly close substitute for chicken breast meat.
 Meanwhile, groundnuts can be mixed with tofu or vegetables to add some crunch to your dishes.
-This works especially well when you are preparing traditionally meat-based meals such as burgers or stir-fry items.
+This works especially well when you are preparing traditional meat-based meals such as burgers or stir-fry items.